phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

 ## MysqlDataWriterFactory

 MysqlDataWriterFactory generates writers for the source.
-Here we don't need to specify the list as the number of parittions is already determined by the input data.
+Here we don't need to specify the list as the number of partitions is already determined by the input data.

 {% highlight scala %}